Synonyms: Gaster (in Greek); venter (in Latin).

 - Gastric branch/nerve of Latarjet (largest of the 3 branches), which follows the lesser curvature and disperses anterior gastric branches to the stomach as far as the pylorus.

-The posterior vagal trunk derived mostly from the right vagus nerve and partially from the left vagus nerve enters the abdomen on the posterior surface of the esophagus; shortly after going into the abdomen it also provides rise to 3 types of branches.
+The posterior vagal trunk derived mostly from the right vagus nerve and partially from the left vagus nerve enters the abdomen on the posterior surface of the esophagus; shortly after going into the abdomen it also supplies rise to 3 types of branches.

 - Coeliac branchto the coeliac ganglion.